Orbridge looks forward to welcoming you on tour. Find frequently asked questions below to help you prepare for your travels.

 What is the local currency, and how can I purchase items while on tour?

-ATMs are available at each hotel visited during this program as well as in Cairo, Luxor, and Aswan.
+ATMs are widely available in Nairobi.
 Check with your bank to ensure you can use your ATM card in a foreign country.
-ATMs typically offer the best exchange rate.
+Be advised that ATMs are not readily available outside of Nairobi, and foreign bank fees can be shockingly high.

-Visa and MasterCard are widely accepted, and American Express is rarely accepted.
+Visa and MasterCard are accepted at hotels, as well as at some stores and restaurants.
+American Express is rarely accepted in Kenya.
 When using a major credit card, you may be charged a higher exchange rate than if you use cash.
 Be aware that credit cards might not be accepted for small purchase amounts, and vendors may require a minimum purchase.

 Inform your bank or credit card company prior to departure that you will be using your card(s) in another country to avoid security blocks.
 Your bank or credit card company may charge a fee for international transactions.